-Reimbursement Procedure Upon completion of the employee's move to their new household, the employee submits a Local Funds Voucher via their department to the Payroll Office.
+Reimbursement Procedure Upon completion of the employee's move to their new household, the employee submits a Relocation Reimbursement Form (RRF) via their department to the Payroll Services Office.

-The Local Funds Voucher must have an attached copy of the employee's Offer Employment Letter specifying the Relocation Amount offered to the employee, original receipts, employee's signature, Account Signer with Approval Authority, and proof of Vice-President/Provost approval of Relocation Amount.
+The Relocation Reimbursement Form (RRF) must have an attached copy of the employee's Offer Employment Letter specifying the Relocation Amount offered to the employee, original receipts, employee's signature, Account Signer with Budgetary Approval Authority, and proof of Vice-President/Provost approval of Relocation Amount.
 Note: Original receipts are required, and only accepted, in the name of the employee.

-The Payroll Office reviews and processes the Reimbursement Voucher, determines reasonableness and taxability, per US IRS Code, Subtitle A, Chapter 1B, Part VII, Section 217, and issues payment.
+The Payroll Office reviews and processes the Reimbursement Form, determines reasonableness and taxability, per US IRS Code, Subtitle A, Chapter 1B, Part VII, Section 217, and issues payment.

 Allowable Reimbursable Expenses (Employee Relocation Summary pdf)